-1. Please prepare PDF files and determine three references (for a description of what files are needed, see below).
-Only then should you proceed to the Online Application Portal.
+- Please prepare PDF files and determine three references (for a description of the files that are needed, see below).
+Only then should you proceed to the Online Application Portal because the system will not accept incomplete applications.
 All required fields must be filled in before you click on the "Submit Application" button.
-The system will not accept incomplete applications.

-3. LIST OF REFERENCES SECTION: You will list three recommenders who will submit letters of recommendation (including one letter from the dissertation advisor); please have their names along with their email addresses ready when you access the application.
+- LIST OF REFERENCES SECTION: You will list three recommenders (including the dissertation advisor) who will submit letters of recommendation; please have their names along with their email addresses ready when you access the application.
 After you submit your complete online application, your recommenders will automatically be emailed instructions for uploading their letters.
-NOTE: If you are using a professional placement or dossier service (e.g., interfolio) to submit any or all recommendations, please use the service's address instead of your recommender's address in the appropriate space.
+These letters are due December 18, 2019, which is three days after the application deadline; please inform your recommenders of this timeline.
+NOTE: If you are using a professional placement or dossier service (e.g., Interfolio) to submit any or all recommendations, please use the service's address instead of your recommender's address in the appropriate space.

-4. APPLICATION DOCUMENTS SECTION.
+- APPLICATION DOCUMENTS SECTION.
 Please upload the following application documents (PDFs) in the application portal.
-No document may exceed 8MB in size.
-File names should not contain parentheses, quotation marks, or other such characters:
+Document size limits are listed in the application (7MB-8MB).
+File names should not contain parentheses, quotation marks, or other such characters.

 - Curriculum vitae

-- Research Statement of the project to be undertaken during the fellowship period
+- Research Statement (3 pages) of the project to be undertaken during the fellowship period